FourierIndustries-LLP/SSTuino-II/README.md

-Designed by FourierIndustries LLP | Designed, assembled and tested in Singapore
+Designed by FourierIndustries LLP | Designed and tested in Singapore

 # SSTuino II